 I decided to do supply to supplement my part-time teaching role.
 Initially I was doing supply with another agency, however, I decided to give Zen Educate a try as I wasn't feeling particularly valued and I also discovered that the rate of pay at the previous agency hadn't increased in about 10 years.
 Supply gives me the flexibility to work on one or both of my two spare days, depending on what other commitments or appointments I may have.
 Zen Educate have been really accommodating of my availability and have found me work consistently for the past 3 months.

-For those wanting to do supply, the main option is to be ‘on call.’
+For those looking for a supply teaching role, the main option is to be ‘on call.’
 You say which days you are free and generally will have to wake up early, get ready and wait for a call from your consultant, who will tell you which school you have to go to.
 Sometimes you can be lucky and receive a call the day before which is great because you can plan your journey in advance and you also know exactly what time you have to wake up!
 If you are not a morning person, as I am not, this is handy.
 The other option is that you will be asked to go to a school and then, after (hopefully!) a successful day, they may ask to have you for a longer period.

 When looking to do supply teaching, I would recommend that you do your research.
 There are many agencies out there so you need to find one that suits you.
 I looked on ratemyteachingagency.com where teachers leave reviews based on amount of work, rate of pay, quality of schools, personability, honesty and overall service.
 Also, call agencies to find out more information.
 Don't be afraid to stipulate what you're looking for — at the end of the day, it's your time and expertise at stake.
 Be polite and friendly with your consultants, that way they will be more inclined to help you!

 Do start to put together your own supply ‘kit.’
 Here are a few things in mine: